Tackling water and energy use is a win-win proposition: it helps reduce our environmental impact and makes good business sense.

 But this doesn’t mean that we should aim lower.
 We’ve frequently asked ourselves and our key stakeholders if leadership is best reflected by setting aspirational targets that we may not fully achieve or by achieving 100% of targets whose path is fully defined the day they are set.
 As a company with constant innovation at our core, we choose to be aspirational, and to use these challenges to provide us with important learning opportunities to inform our next steps.
 We will continue to look for innovative solutions to further improve the energy performance or our stores, even while experiencing major transformations in our business.

 Investing in Renewable Energy

 The Green-E certified Renewable Energy Certificates (RECs) we purchase encourage the development of new clean-energy sources by providing wind-farm owners with additional revenue.
 This, in turn, helps the wind farmers sell electricity at prices competitive with power plants that use fossil fuels.
-We are proud to be on track to purchase RECs equivalent to 100% of the energy used in our U.S. and Canada company-operated stores by the end of 2015.
-We are also working with our international market partners to identify and plan for purchasing more locally relevant renewable energy.
+We are proud to have purchased RECs equivalent to 100% of the energy used in our U.S. and Canada company-operated stores through 2016.
+We are working with our international market partners to identify and plan for purchasing more locally relevant renewable energy going forward.